NiklasMenard/re-vibe/README.md

-# Rust Blog API Project
+# Re-Vibe: Clothing Demo Website

 ## Project Overview

-Welcome to the Rust Blog API project!
-This project serves as a platform for me to explore and learn the Rust programming language while building a foundational blog API.
-As I progress, I plan to transform this initial learning exercise into a more practical and feature-rich application.
-The project leverages Rust, the Diesel ORM, and PostgreSQL to provide a robust base that can be expanded upon in the future.ent.
+Welcome to Re-Vibe!
+This project is designed to showcase a demo website for selling used clothing and potentially other items in the future.
+The aim is to create a platform where users can list, browse, and purchase second-hand clothes.
+As we develop the project, we plan to incorporate additional features and enhancements to improve the user experience and expand functionality.
+This project utilizes Rust for the backend, along with the Diesel ORM and PostgreSQL for robust data management.

 ## Table of Contents